merlijnkersten/timeslices/README.md

 _Table 14_ The division of the processes into the various categories.

 Using the above combinations, I calculated the ratio of the categories per timeslice (the original data is normalised).
-I then inserted the various processes into the ==AltTS scenario file== with their category and annual total demand.
+I then inserted the various processes into the `CZ_V02-/SuppXLS/Scen_AltTS.xlsx` scenario file with their category and annual total demand.

-There are twelve other timeslice-dependent `COM_FR` but I believe we cannot use consumer load profiles to determine their annual variability (and they do not occur in the `NAME OF THE EXCEL FILE RCA` file).
+There are twelve other `COM_FR` processes but I believe we cannot use consumer load profiles to determine their annual variability (and they do not occur in the `CZ_V02-/VT_CZ_RCA_V2.2.xlsx` file).

 | Abbreviation | Description             |
 | ------------ | ----------------------- |